 Self-employed taxpayers who file a Schedule C are more likely to be audited than those who work for a traditional employer.

-If you do work for yourself, keep meticulous records of income and expenses, just in case the IRS does come calling.
+If you work for yourself, keep meticulous records of income and expenses, just in case the IRS comes calling.

 IRS Statute of Limitations